 Being able to study tourism in this international city of Kyoto was what got me.
 I feel that this Department is special not only because of the classes that makes us think about global issues, but also the chance to learn about management and economics as well.
 There are also many opportunities to use English in our classes and fieldwork.
 I have personally put a lot of effort in improving my English skills by actively taking classes held in English --and because of that, I have grown so much in the past year!
-My dream is to be a part of urban development and the tourism industry in my hometown in Ōita Prefecture, so I'm determined to learn everything I need to know to make my dream come true.
+My current goal is to work on tackling Japan's agricultural problems.
+I am broadening my academic knowledge so that one day I could help revive the agricultural sector in a way that respects local communities.

 For my fieldwork at Awara Onsen hot springs, I did a survey on the Echizen Railway.
 It was difficult since it was my first time, but the experience came with many interesting discoveries along the way.